konexios/konexios-sdk-android/README.md

-# AcnSDK #
+# KonexiosSDK #
-Arrow Connect SDK for Android
+Konexios SDK for Android

 ### Add AcnSDK to Project ###